czeng18/InternetChat_v1.0/README.md

 # InternetChat
 This project includes both the server and client parts of an internet chat client.
 The user can open a server for chat using the server part and connect to the server to chat using the client part.
+The packages for the Client and Server are located [here](https://github.com/czeng18/InternetChat_v1.0/tree/master/InternetChat_v1.0/src/Client/src/client) and [here] (https://github.com/czeng18/InternetChat_v1.0/tree/master/InternetChat_v1.0/src/Server/src/server).

 ### Installation
 Java .jar files are included [here](https://github.com/czeng18/InternetChat_v1.0/tree/master/InternetChat_v1.0/out/artifacts) in the repository, which can run in most